 He completed his undergraduate studies at Eastern Kentucky University in four years, earning his Bachelor of Arts degree in Political Science.
 After personally experiencing and hearing of so many horror stories about how those in power--corporations, ultra-wealthy, politicians, lawyers, etc.--habitually take advantage of individuals and those who lack the power or means to obtain justice, Rob thought that there must be a better way to do business and to interact with the world that doesn’t leave anyone feeling like their head was stepped on.
 Because of this experience, and his blue-collar upbringing, Rob chose law school as a means to 1) be the change he wanted to see in the world, 2) help others with work that fulfills his soul, and 3) last, but certainly not least, provide for his family.

-Rob never expected to become a personal injury lawyer, but he was surprised to find that injured Kentuckians were routinely being taken advantage of by the insurance companies; often receiving pennies on the dollar when filing a claim without the help of an injury professional.
+Rob never expected to become a personal injury lawyer, but he was surprised to find that injured Kentuckians were routinely being taken advantage of by the insurance companies; often receiving pennies on the dollar when filing an injury claim without the help of an injury professional.
 Rob is proud of the way his team stands up to the insurance companies to make sure their clients are treated with dignity when they have an injury claim.
-The insurance companies are happy to accept the monthly premium payments and the Morrin Law Office is happy to make sure the insurance companies hold up their end of the bargain when the time comes.
+The insurance companies are happy to accept your monthly premium payments and the Morrin Law Office is happy to make sure the insurance companies hold up their end of the bargain when the time comes for you to file an injury claim.

 Rob is admitted to practice in all state courts of the Commonwealth of Kentucky and the Eastern District of the United States District Court.
 He is an active member of the Kentucky Bar Association, Madison County Bar Association, Fayette County Bar Association, and the Kentucky Justice Association.